Charles W. Terrell, CIH, CHMM, REP

 Expertise: Hazardous Material Identification & Assessment Field Services and Consulting Project Management

 Experience: Safety Environmental Labs & Consulting, Inc. (SELC) Mr. Stiles is the Director of Operations at SELC and is responsible for the scheduling, coordination, and supervision of all field services, consulting, inspection, and field testing services including but not limited to asbestos field projects, lead, fungal contamination assessment projects, and various industrial hygiene issues.
-Additional technical support and quality assurance is provided by two full time Certified Industrial Hygienist.
+Additional technical support and quality assurance is provided by three full time Certified Industrial Hygienist.

 Graduate Education and Training: